dlr-eoc/prosEO/deploy-single-node/README.md

 ## Step 3: Deploy the prosEO Control Instance

-Create the prosEO Control Instance from a `docker-compose.yml` file like the following:
+Create the prosEO Control Instance from a `docker-compose.yml` file like the following (a `docker-compose.yml.template` file is provided in the `proseo-images` directory):
 ```yaml
 version: '3'
 services: